tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 servers do not generate wasteful tickets.
 As an example, clients might only request one ticket during resumption.
 Moreover, as ticket generation might involve expensive computation, e.g., public key cryptographic operations, avoiding waste is desirable.
-- Decline resumption: Clients can indicate they have no intention of resuming connections by sending a ticket request with count of zero.
+- Decline resumption: Clients can indicate they do not intend to resume a connection by sending a ticket request with count of zero.

 # Ticket Requests